kscr70/WearableComputing_Project/CodeBook.md

 #Code Book for Wearable Computing Project

+##Original data location
+A description of the original data set used for this project can be found at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+The original data can be found [here.](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/)

+##Files used for the current project:

+* `features_info.txt`: Shows information about the variables used on the feature vector.

+* `features.txt`: Names of all 561 features.

+* `activity_labels.txt`: Links the class labels with their activity name.

+* `train/X_train.txt`: Training set.
+7352 observations of the 561 features for 21 of the 30 participants.

+* `train/y_train.txt`': Training labels.
+Subject ID lablels for all observations in the training set.

+* `test/X_test.txt`: Test set.
+7352 observations of the 561 features for 19 of the 30 participants.

+* `test/y_test.txt`: Test labels.
+Subject ID lablels for all observations in the test set.

+* `train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+* `train/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+More information about the data files and and features are available from the `README.txt` and in the `features_info.txt` files in the [original data](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/).
+The text from each of those files is also available at the bottom of this Code Book.

 ##The README file from the downloaded data.
 This text file describes the experiments and the file organization.
 ```